aws-samples/aws-fault-injection-simulator-workshop/workshop/content/020_starting_workshop/040_create_workspace/_index.md

 ### Increase the disk size on the Cloud9 instance

 {{% notice info %}}
-Some commands we will run require more thatn the default disk allocation on a cloud9 workspace.
+Some commands we will run require more than the default disk allocation on a cloud9 workspace.
 The following command adds more disk space to the root volume of the EC2 instance that Cloud9 runs on.
 Once the command completes, we reboot the instance and it could take a minute or two for the IDE to come back online.
 {{% /notice %}}

 ```bash